 Management of Long-term Conditions 1 (20 Credits)

-PLUS Two from the 10 Credit options listed below
+In addition, two modules are selected from the 10 Credit options listed below:

 Adverse drug reactions and interactions